yam-1111/Alf-s-Todo-List/README.md

 # AWSCC - PUP Manila Todo API Flask

-This is a template for creating a Todo API using Flask.
-This API allows you to create, read, update, and delete todos.
+This project provides a template for creating a Todo API using Flask.
+The API supports operations to create, read, update, and delete todos.

-## Instructions
+## Getting Started

-Follow these steps to set up and run this project:
+These instructions will guide you to set up and run this project:

-1. **Create a virtual environment**
+1. **Set up a virtual environment**

-    Use the following command to create a new virtual environment named `.venv`:
+    Create a new virtual environment named `.venv` using the command:

     ```bash
     python -m venv .venv